zoltantoth0409/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/checks/string_methods_check.markdown

-## String Methods
+## StringMethodsCheck

-Methods that are deal with case sensitivity in `java.util.String` are inefficient.
+Methods that deal with case sensitivity in `java.util.String` are inefficient.
 While in reality most Strings contain `ASCII` characters only, the methods will use `Unicode` detection.